NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 # Integration testing with NixOS virtual machines

-This tutorial aims to be compatible with NixOS release 22.11.

 ## What will you learn?

 This tutorial introduces the functionality of Nixpkgs to write automated tests to debug NixOS configurations independent of a working NixOS installation.